Shin Sang-ok: Early life

+Career in South Korea (1946–1978)

 Shin started his film career as an assistant production designer on Choi In-kyu's Viva Freedom!, the first Korean film made after the country achieved independence from Japan.
 During the "Golden Age" of South Korean cinema in the late 1950s and 1960s, Shin worked prolifically, often directing two or more films per year, earning the nickname the "Prince of South Korean Cinema".
 Shin featured the Western princess, female sex workers for American soldiers, in The Evil Night (1952) and A Flower in Hell (1958).
 The production company he started, Shin Films, produced around 300 films during the 1960s, including Prince Yeonsan (1961), the winner of the Best Film prize at the first Grand Bell Awards ceremony and a Grand Bell Award-winning 1964 remake of Na Woon-gyu's 1926 Beongeoli Sam-ryong.
+His 1961 film The Houseguest and My Mother became the first South Korean submission for the Academy Award for Best Foreign Language Film.

 During the 1970s, Shin became less active, while South Korea's cinema industry in general suffered under strict censorship and constant government interference.
 Most of the films he directed during this period ended up being flops.
+After Shin ran afoul of the repressive government in 1978, Park Chung Hee closed Shin's studio.